CiscoUcs/imcsdk/docker/README.rst

 Download the ``Dockerfile`` in this directory to your host.

 Install Docker on the RHEL/CentOS/MacOS host.
-Ubuntu host has not been tested as the above container is a CentOS images.
+Ubuntu host has not been tested as the above container is a CentOS image currently.

 **RHEL**   - https://docs.docker.com/engine/installation/linux/rhel/